SerCharles/CN-RMA/doc/train_val.md

 ## Step 3: Finetuning the full network

 After Steps 1 and 2, you should have successfully constructed the basis of the step.
-If you want to skip Steps 1 and 2, you can directly download our pre-trained base weights on ScanNet and ARKitScenes.(TODO)
+If you want to skip Steps 1 and 2, you can directly download our pre-trained base weights on  [ScanNet](https://cloud.tsinghua.edu.cn/f/14408c8a12324f03b4bb/?dl=1) and [ARKitScenes](https://cloud.tsinghua.edu.cn/f/8163c4bd04d248df9d86/?dl=1).

 The config files are `./projects/configs/mvsdetection/ray_marching_scannet.py` (ScanNet) and `./projects/configs/mvsdetection/ray_marching_arkit.py` (ARKitScenes).
 Same as previous steps, you should change the `R50_path`, `work_dir` variables to your desire.
 Additionally, you should set the `load_from`  variable to the pre-trained base weight path.